Manhattan Village: 2000s

 In May 2004, the property was purchased by RREF, a private real estate fund owned by Deutsche Bank.
 In November of the following year, 3500 Sepulveda purchased the building with the same address, located near the northwest corner of the property.

 One of its most anticipated and influential tenants arrived when the Apple Store opened for business at the mall on July 30, 2005.
-It was the first and remains the only Apple Store operating in the South Bay.
+It was the first and one of the two Apple Stores (the other being at Del Amo, which opened on September 20, 2024) operating in the South Bay.

 A year after it opened in 2006, its current owner, the Deutsche Bank-owned real estate trust firm RREEF America LLC, began talking with the city of Manhattan Beach about a long-range development plan for the mall and surrounding area.
 RREEF had purchased the mall in 2004.

 In 2006, another remodel of the property was proposed.
 The proposal was heard by the city council several times until construction finally began in 2018 under real estate management company JLL.